-The project focuses on building the resilience of Yemeni households to food security crises and improving household food security and nutrition by increasing food availability, access, and utilization in the project areas.
-The project aims to serve as a scalable platform for broad-based support to food security in Yemen going forward.
-The project encompasses complementary activities to address the three core aspects of food security, including improving household incomes (improved food access), restoring and expanding agricultural production (improving food availability), and enhancing nutrition at the household level (improved nutrition).
+The updated project document for Yemen Food Security Response and Resilience Project, aims to serve as a scalable platform for broad-based support to food security in Yemen going forward.
+The project encompasses complementary activities to address the three core aspects of food security, including improving household incomes (improved food access), restoring, and expanding agricultural production (improving food availability), and enhancing nutrition at the household level (improved nutrition).
 To achieve these objectives, the project includes five components, including: (1) Improving household incomes through Cash-for-Works for agricultural production infrastructure; (2) Increasing production and sale of nutritious crop, livestock, and fish products; (3) Improving the nutritional status of rural households; (4) Capacity building for food security management; and (5) Project management and knowledge management.
-The project aims to work through several Implementing Agencies - FAO, UNDP, and WFP, - which allows for both tailoring and scaling-up interventions based on the needs on the ground in Yemen.
-The specific locations where project sub-components will be implemented have not yet been identified.
-The project will be implemented in selected governorates in Yemen.
-The primary beneficiaries of the project are poor rural households who are most affected by food insecurity in the targeted governorates.
+The project aims to work through multi-implementing agencies FAO, and UNDP, which allow for both tailoring and scaling-up interventions based on the needs on the ground in Yemen.
+It is important to mention that WFP is not actively engaged in this RF reviewing process as it did not participate in the proposal for additional funding, however, it continues in the parent project and deeply committed with all ESS standards enshrined in the parent RF and ESCP.